 Here is my hair before, styled with a 1-inch T3 curling iron attachment.
 I still love the look, but it’s hard to achieve that bouncy, voluminous look with a traditional curling iron.

-You can really see the difference and how bouncy and healthy my hair looks after styling with the airwrap.
+You can really see the difference and how bouncy and healthy my hair looks after styling with the Airwrap.
 I styled this with completely dry hair and no extra volumizing products.

 Does the Airwrap ever go on sale?

-Where to purchase the Dyson Airwrap in stock
+Where to Buy the Dyson Airwrap?

 So a quick heads up, this hair tool is sometimes hard to come by.
 It’s in high demand and isn’t overly produced, so it sells out frequently.
-The best place to typically find it in stock is direct at Dyson, here.
+The best place to typically find it in stock is direct at Dyson.
 If you’re lucky enough to snag one on sale during a Sephora sale (typically April and October), you can check if it’s in stock here.

-What comes included with the Dyson Airwrap Complete Styler?
+What’s Included in the Dyson Airwrap Complete Styler?

 Here is what’s included along with their typical styling use.
 I bolded the attachments I use the most.